Why aren’t executives taking cybersecurity seriously?

 Most importantly, cybersecurity budget requests should be clearly presented to the business as soon as a potential threat or issue comes to mind – not once that threat becomes reality in an attack.

-The shift towards Micro-segmentation: With the proliferation of endpoint access, from almost anything with a screen – laptops, tablets, smartphones, VPN from your home - the data centre perimeter isn’t so easy to define anymore.
-In addition, users are given direct data centre access and “trusted” to do the right thing when accessing critical business applications.
+The shift towards Micro-segmentation: With the proliferation of endpoint access, from almost anything with a screen – laptops, tablets, smartphones, VPN from your home - the data center perimeter isn’t so easy to define anymore.
+In addition, users are given direct data center access and “trusted” to do the right thing when accessing critical business applications.
 So in this era of the blurred security boundary and data access anywhere, anytime, enterprises need technologies that go beyond simple perimeter defences.

 VMware’s NSX, for example, acts as a single security “layer” that operates across all virtual workloads, throughout the entire data center, enforcing firewall filtering and third party firewall service insertion at an atomic level – the virtual machine’s interface to the network.
 NSX allows a security administrator to create micro-segments – effectively fencing off applications from each other and thereby reducing the blast radius of malware trying to move laterally through the data center.